-How to Pack Shoes for Moving: 7 Tips & Tricks
+How to Pack Shoes for Moving: Step-by-Step Guide

 Moving is a demanding task that calls for careful planning to avoid mishaps.
 One of the most tedious aspects of moving is packing delicate items such as shoes.
 The different sizes and shapes of footwear render it difficult to pack.
 For instance, tossing or stuffing all your shoes in one bag may disorient their shape and destroy them.